 Following graduation, he served for several years as Associate Pastor of Knox Presbyterian Church.
 In 1975, he answered a call to pastor Grace Community Church in San Jose, where he served for eight years.
-In 1983, he became the pastor of Ebenezer Reformed Church in Shafter, California—a congregation of the Reformed Church in the United States (RCUS).
-Three years later, in 1986, he and his wife moved their young family to Sacramento where he served faithfully as Pastor of Covenant Reformed Church until his retirement in 2013, and continues to serve as Pastor Emeritus.
+In 1983, he became the pastor of Ebenezer Reformed Church in Shafter, California, a congregation of the Reformed Church in the United States (RCUS).
+Three years later, in 1986, he and his wife moved their young family to Sacramento where he served faithfully as Pastor of Covenant Reformed Church until his retirement in 2013.
+He continues to serve the congregation as Pastor Emeritus.

-Pastor West continues to serve as Professor of Systematic and Pastoral Theology at City Seminary and is the President of the Western Classis of the Reformed Church in the United States.
-He is also the author of a number of books, booklets, and articles.
+Pastor West serves as Professor of Systematic and Pastoral Theology at City Seminary.
+He is the author of a number of books, booklets, and articles.
 Pastor West and his wife Elaine live in Carmichael.

 The Reformed Church in the United States is a member of the North American Presbyterian and Reformed Council.